untwisted/untwisted/BOOK.md

 ~~~

 But it is not the case that everyone would open an umbrella when it starts raining, i particularly hate to carry umbrellas.
 So, it is related to a specific object in the context it is a given person.
-A set of relations between events and handles and
+A set of relations between events and handles
-vice versa are always related to a given object.
+are always related to a given object or a set of objects.

 The notation below is used to denote when a given set of events and handles are related to a given object: